smulhern03-bootcamp/School_District_Analysis/README.md

 ![Image of reading scores new](https://github.com/smulhern03-bootcamp/School_District_Analysis/blob/master/reading%20scores%20by%20grade_.new.PNG)

+The impact was restricted to the pure absence of 9th grader data (NaN) as other grades did not have data removed, these were not impacted.

 ## Scores by school spending
 Similiar to the other analysis, the impact of the removal of Thomas 9th graders is marginal compared to their scores being left.